|One degree temperature rise increases water vapour holding capacity|

 The magazine Science article How Much More Rain Will Global Warming Bring? touches on the 1 degree - 7 % atmospheric vapour relationship back in 2007.
-Bloggers around the world repeat this.
+Bloggers around the world repeat this, and even David Suzuki is saying it.
 But lets look at more the the research findings based on actual data in Geophysical Research Letters.
 These charts show how rain intensities do not increase at the CC rate above 22 degrees:

 The fourth column of charts shows temperature T on the x-axis.
 On the y-axis is slope of the relationship between rain intensity and temperature.
 The dashed red line is the predicted CC rate, meaning above 22 degrees rain increases less that predicted by CC.
 So no, this theory does not hold water (pun intended).
 In fact for some of the highest temperatures for some quantiles in the North Central and South, slope is negative, meaning that increased temperature DECREASES rainfall intensity (black lines go below zero).